 Consistency is Key

 Have you ever heard the Bruce Lee saying, “I fear not the man who has practiced 10,000 kicks once, but I fear the man who has practiced one kick 10,000 times?”
 Consistency is crucial to success.
 You have to be willing to wake up everyday and do the list of things you want to do in order to become the person you envisioned you would become.
 That’s where patience comes into play, being patient and consistent is the ultimate formula to success and becoming the person you envisioned yourself you would become.

 Mr. Nahas, how can I practice patience and consistency?
 That is an awesome question!
 I would say just have the mindset that it’s okay to not get where you want to get to right away, it’s a marathon and not a sprint.
+Remember, Patience is a virtue.
 It’s okay for it to take longer than expected but the most important thing is to be patient and to be consistent.
 That is a mistake I have made over the past year; I gave up because I wasn’t patient for the results, and since I wasn’t patient, I wasn’t consistent.
 I want to start being patient and consistent here, this platform is all about your growth and learning, and I hope you can learn from my mistakes!